 - used in formulation of cleaning products

 - used in products that are used as cleaners in plating processes, examples of final uses are automotive and machinery.

 Oxalic acid can be used as a bleaching agent for both wood and stone.
 Wood, when exposed to the elements, can turn gray.
-When oxalic acid is applied on an old and graying wood floor, it brings back the wood floor’s natural white color.
+When this substance is applied on an old and graying wood floor, it brings back the wood floor’s natural white color.
 Actually, this acid is often used when preparing to stain old wood floors.
 It is also used by furniture manufacturers to lighten heavily stained areas of wood furniture in preparation for refinishing.

-Oxalic acid effectively removes ink, food stains, and many other types of stains.
+‘This substance effectively removes ink, food stains, and many other types of stains.
 It is a gentle stain remover that eats the stain but leaves the base surfaces, such as wood, intact.
 You can use oxalic acid to remove most stains found on stone, brick, linoleum, wood, and vinyl surfaces.